Skip to main content

 This will be achieved through:

-• Attending parent/carer evenings in schools
+• Attending targeted parent evenings in schools

 Key Performance Indicator